-Figure 6: Embedding based model performs well in the validation set but not in the test set.
-Predicted and actual values are highly correlated and contain high mutual information in the validation set, while they are nearly statistically independent in the test set.
-For applications involving existing brands, embedding based models may be sufficient, but they are less suited for applications involving new brands or changes to existing brands.

-ment call in the test set for the fixed effects of new brands.
+The strong performance of embedding models in the validation set suggests that they are good at interpolating but less good at extrapolating.
+For applications involving existing brands, embedding based models may be sufficient, but they are less suitable for applications involving new brands or changes to existing brands.
+Similarly, traditional demand models with brand fixed effects and product attributes work very well in the validation set but require a judgment call in the test set for the fixed effects of new brands.
 If we follow Berry et al. (2004) and do something like averaging the fixed effects of existing brands, these models do not make good predictions on the test set, so the text-based models are more appropriate for applications involving new brands.

-I discuss preliminary results on quantifying the uncertainty of predicted δ{jt} 's using conformal inference in Appendix E. While average prediction error is sufficient to evaluate the performance of different methods (the current focus), uncertainty quantification would be relevant for decision-making based on individual δ{jt} predictions (a downstream application).
+I discuss preliminary results on quantifying the uncertainty of predicted $\delta{jt}$ 's using conformal inference in Appendix C. While average prediction error is sufficient to evaluate the performance of different methods (the current focus), uncertainty quantification would be relevant for decision-making based on individual $\delta{jt}$ predictions (a downstream